aws-samples/serverless-patterns/s3-lambda-resizing-python/README.md

-# Resizing images uploaded to Amazon S3 with AWS Lambda
+# Resizing images uploaded to Amazon S3 with AWS Lambda (Python)

-The SAM template deploys an AWS Lambda function, an Amazon S3 bucket, and the IAM resources required to run the application.
+The AWS SAM template deploys an AWS Lambda function, an Amazon S3 bucket, and the IAM resources required to run the application.
 A Lambda function consumes <code>ObjectCreated</code> events from an Amazon S3 bucket.
 The Lambda code checks if the uploaded file is an image and then creates a thumbnail version of the image in the same bucket.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.